FJTDL/STATS-220/README.md

 # STATS-220
 ## STATS 220 repository for assignment 1 by Finn J.T de Lange

+This repository is for my first assignment in STATS 200 - Data technologies.

 * This was *necessary* for my assignment.
 * avocados are **overrated**